AI4Finance-Foundation/FinRL/docs/source/start/installation.rst

 1. UserWarning: Module "zipline.assets" not found; multipliers will not be applied to position notionals.
 Module "zipline.assets" not found; multipliers will not be applied'

-If following outputs appear, please ensure that VPN helps to access the Yahooo API
+If following outputs appear, please ensure that VPN helps to access the Yahooo

 1. Failed download: xxxx: No data found for this date range, the stock may be delisted, or the value is missing.